omidarmat/webDevNotes/JavaScript/javascript-theory.md

 ##### **Consuming with `.then()`**

-In this case, we simply consume an alreadty-existing promise by using the `.then()` method on the promise.
+In this case, we simply consume an already existing or a previously created promise by using the `.then()` method on the promise.
 This method accepts a callback function that has access to the response of the promise.
-The result is actually returned as a `Response` object.
+The result is actually returned as a `response` object.
 Remember that the callback function will only be executed once the promise is fulfilled.

 For example, when we use the fetch API to request data from a remote server, the `fetch` function returns a promise and we can consume it.